deckhouse/deckhouse/docs/documentation/pages/module-development/RUN.md

   example     2       16s    Some errors occurred.
 Inspect status for details
   ```

 Similar to [DeckhouseRelease](../../cr.html#deckhouserelease) (a DKP release resource), modules have a [ModuleRelease](../../cr.html#modulerelease) resource.
 DKP creates ModuleRelease resources based on what is stored in the container registry.
-When troubleshooting module issues, check the module releases available in the cluster as well:
+When troubleshooting module issues, check the ModuleRelease available in the cluster as well:

 ```shell
 kubectl get mr